sechick/icu-covid-sim/README-AppB.md

 Click the 'Simulate' button only AFTER all parameter values have been set.
 Simulation results may take up to a minute to appear.

+The number of ICU beds, arrival rates, and length of stay (LOS) statistics for COVID-19 patients is specified separately from the information from non-COVID-19 patients.
+The assumption is that patients are routed based on COVID-19 status.
+ICU beds dedicated for COVID-19 patients are not used for non-COVID-19 patients and vice versa.

 ### Parameters for COVID-19 patients.

 #### Arrival rate (patients per day)